13-year-old becomes first person to "beat" 'Tetris'

 The NES version of Tetris has been beaten by a 13-year-old child – 37 years after it was first released.

 It was previously believed that it was only possible to hit level 38 before the game basically became impossible to play due to speed, but in 2021 a new mechanic called ‘rolling’ was discovered which allowed players to get even further in the game.
-After a series of investigations by players, it was discovered that a kill screen could be hit at level 155.
+After a series of investigations by players, it was discovered that a kill screen (a term for a screen that prevents the player from progressing any further) could be hit at level 155.

 In December 2023, Blue Scuti and Justin ‘Fractual’ Yu – the reigning Classic Tetris world champion – raced against each other in an attempt to reach the new kill screen, with Blue Scuti managing to achieve a killscreen first in level 157.

-In a video posted to YouTube, Blue Scuti believes that he’s messed up at one stage of the game, before realising that he’s managed to hit the kill screen (a term for a screen that prevents the player from progressing any further) of the game.
+In a video posted to YouTube, Blue Scuti believes that he’s messed up at one stage of the game, before realising that he’s managed to hit the kill screen of the game.

 “Oh my god!
 Yes!
 I’m going to pass out,” he said.
 “I can’t feel my hands.”